girlbossceo/conduwuit/docs/differences.md

 - Config option to change Conduit's behaviour of homeserver key fetching (`query_trusted_key_servers_first`).
 This option sets whether conduwuit will query trusted notary key servers first before the individual homeserver(s), or vice versa which may help in joining certain rooms.
 - Implement unstable MSC2666 support for querying mutual rooms with a user
 - Assume well-knowns are broken if they exceed past 10000 characters.
-- Add support for the Matrix spec compliance test suite [Complement](https://github.com/matrix-org/complement/)
+- Add support for the Matrix spec compliance test suite [Complement](https://github.com/matrix-org/complement/) via the Nix flake and various other fixes for it
 - Add support for listening on both HTTP and HTTPS if using direct TLS with conduwuit for usecases such as Complement
+- Interest in supporting other operating systems such as macOS, BSDs, and Windows, and getting them added into CI and doing builds for them
 - No cryptocurrency donations allowed, conduwuit is fully maintained by independent queer maintainers, and with a strong priority on inclusitivity and comfort for protected groups 🏳️‍⚧️